syncfusion-content/maui-docs/MAUI/TimePicker/events.md

 ### DeclineCommand

-SfTimePicker includes a built-in event called `CancelButtonClicked` and invokes this event through the [DeclineCommand]() whenever the cancel button tapped on time picker.
+The SfTimePicker includes a built-in event called `CancelButtonClicked`, which is triggered when the cancel button is tapped on the time picker.
+This event can be invoked through the [DeclineCommand]().

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}